Michanoku/odin-battleship/README.md

 **Key Functions:**

-- `addPlayer()`: Adds a human or cpu player to the players array.
+- `addPlayer()`: Adds a human or CPU player to the players array.
 - `start()`: Starts the game setup by adding event listeners and instructing the interface module to initialize the game.
 - `takeTurns()`: Starts the turn phase by adding event listeners waiting for players to start or end their turn, or attack the other player.
 Also instructs the interface module to start the first turn.
 - `waitForPlayers()`: Adds an event listener to wait for player data to be received from the interface module.
 It will call addPlayer() for each received player and then call takeTurns() to start the turn phase.
 - `waitForReset()`: Adds an event listener to wait for the player to start a new game.
 Resets the game state and calls the interface module to initialize the game again.
 - `waitForRandomPlacement()`: Adds an event listener to wait for the player to randomize ship placement on the setup board.
-Calls the gameboard module to get random placement for ships and instructs the interface module to place them.
+Calls the game board module to get random placement for ships and instructs the interface module to place them.
 - `waitforStart()`: Adds an event listener to wait for a player to start their turn.
 Instructs the interface to start the turn while handing the current state of the game.
 - `waitForAttack()`: Adds an event listener to wait for a player to attack the other player.
-Will receive coordinates in the detail of the event and uses the receiving players gameboard to handle the attack.
+Will receive coordinates in the detail of the event and uses the receiving players game board to handle the attack.
 Instructs the interface module to handle the results of the attack visually.
 - `waitForEnd()`: Adds an event listener to wait for a player to end their turn.
 Changes to the next turn.
-If the next player is a CPU, it instructs the CPU to pick a cell to attack, then instructs the human players gameboard to handle the attack.
+If the next player is a CPU, it instructs the CPU to pick a cell to attack, then instructs the human players game board to handle the attack.
 It then passes the result back to the CPU so the CPU can calculate their next possible moves, and instructs the interface module to handle the results of the attack visually.

 **Key Variables:**